adebola-io/quizwiz/README.md

 ### Front-end

-The front-end is (to be) written using React and Tailwind.
+The front-end is written using React, Typescript and Tailwind.
 Node and NPM/Yarn must be installed to preview it.
 To run the frontend locally, cd into the `frontend/` folder and run

 ```shell
 npm install